The Hamilton Khaki Field ‘Murph’ Auto (Image: Hamilton).

 Now really this piece is an ‘homage’ rather than a replica of the watch given by Matthew McConaughey’s character to his daughter Murph.
 But that slight departure doesn’t diminish the aura of the design.
 I think because the watch plays such an important part in the film, and is owned by a character I find supremely compelling, its desirability outstrips anything I could have imagined from the brand.

 I don’t mean to hate on Hamilton, I’m just being honest.
-They make decent watches that satisfy a certain segment of the market.
+They make decent luxury watches that satisfy a certain segment of the market.
 I’ve owned several in my life – I still own two – and I worked on the brand when I was a watchmaker for the Swatch Group.
 I know them intimately.
 Rarely do they wow me.

 With a 42mm stainless steel case, 100m water resistance, and an automatic movement with an 80-hour power reserve, the Hamilton ‘Murph’ is perfectly suited for daily wear (Image: Hamilton).